awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-tests.md

     --userdata userdata.json
 ```

-The `--userdata` option is the only required option for the `run-suite` command; all other options are optional\.
+All options are optional\.
 For example, you can omit `pool-id` if you have only one device pool, which is a set of identical devices, defined in your `device.json` file\.
 Or, you can omit `suite-id` if you want to run the latest test suite version in the `tests` folder\.

 **Note**
 IDT prompts you if a newer test suite version is available online\.
 For more information, see [Test suite versions](idt-greengrass-qualification.md#idt-test-suite-versions)\.